 Perhaps so, the old bundles are dying.
 But what's replacing them, and how is it changing our behaviour?
 All around us, traditional media are being replaced by individually tailored niches.
 It's surely no coincidence that, in audio, this atomisation is accompanied by a surge in the popularity of headphones.
 The individual listening experience becomes more personal and intimate.
 At the moment, at least, people seem to prefer podcasts and music that make them feel as if they're alone in the room with the performers.
 Where atomisation becomes most apparent is when you see attempts to push back against it.
 Irish Spotify users with family accounts may have come across the Family Mix which looks at the listening habits of you and your nearest and dearest to come up with a playlist which supposedly reflects those habits.
 The result is distressing.
 Spotify claims the mix is "filled with music the whole family can enjoy together".
 This is not true.
-It's actually filled with music some members of the family.
+It's actually filled with music some members of the family can shout "what the hell is that horrible noise and whose fault is it?" at other members of the family.
 But as we all turn back with relief to our individual listening devices, is it worth considering whether it's really such a good idea in our day-to-day lives to be so inwardly focused, so cut off from others and the world at large?